- How much more of a commitment is competitive than recreational soccer?

 - What if a player is injured or quits?

-Cardiff Soccer will refund half the registration fee before August 15, and then refunds will not be granted except in extraordinary circumstances.
+Cardiff Soccer will refund up to half the registration fee before August 15, and then refunds will not be granted except in extraordinary circumstances.

 - How will I learn whether my child makes the team and what happens next?

 A coach will phone each player who attends tryouts within one week.
-If your child is offered a slot, you will be emailed club paperwork to complete and you must attend a Registration Night where you will pay a deposit and return your club paperwork.
+If your child is offered a slot, you will be emailed club paperwork to complete and you must complete online registration and attend a registration night to order uniform and complete paperwork.
 For players who do not make the competitive team, we strongly encourage them to join our recreational program, which begins registration in April.

 - If my child makes the team, I’d like to help.
 What do teams need?